shanep/shanep.github.io/docs/cs155/github.md

-# Github
+# GitHub

 In this module we will explore GitHub and how it complements our usage of Git in the terminal and VSCode.
-We will explore how to use the GitHub interface and build our first GitHub page so we can exhibit all our cool work.
+We will explore how to use the GitHub interface and build our first GitHub page so that we can exhibit all our cool work.

 ## Reading

-This section takes an estimated 3-4 hours
+This section takes an estimated 3-4 hours.

 - [6.1 Account Setup and Configuration](https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration)
 - [6.2 Contributing to a Project](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)